Telematics glossary: 100+ terms to know

-Using increased data logging frequency, Active Tracking is a software feature in MyGeotab that provides faster location information at a more granular level, ideal for industries that need precise and immediate vehicle location, such as in emergency/medical services.
-Speed, stops and other behaviors can be seen by a dispatcher in near real-time to ensure a vehicle gets to its location safely.
-Watch a demo of Active Tracking in action.
+Active Tracking is a software feature in MyGeotab that provides faster location information at a more granular level, ideal for industries that need precise and immediate vehicle location, such as in emergency/medical services.
+Speed, turns and stops can be seen by a dispatcher in near real-time to ensure a vehicle gets to its location safely.
+Read more about how it works.

 This is a type of high-risk driving behavior that can be tracked by a telematics device.
 Aggressive driving includes speeding, which has its obvious risks; harsh braking, which can indicate the driver was following too closely or distracted; hard acceleration, which reduces chance of reacting on time, not to mention isn’t fuel efficient; and hard cornering, which can also indicate distracted driving or even drowsy driving.
-Telematics can help curb aggressive driving, if fleets using the data provided to talk to risky drivers and build good driver recognition/rewards programs.
+Telematics can help curb aggressive driving, through risk and safety monitoring, driver coaching tools and driver recognition/reward programs.

 APIs are essential for integration of fleet management systems.
-An API is the language a computer uses to tell the system what data to pull.
+An API, or application programming interface, is the language a computer uses to tell the system what data to pull.
 These languages must be able to talk to each other for an integration to occur.
 A good example of a successful integration is also seeing temperature tracking information on reefer units in your telematics dashboard.

 With several “levels” of autonomous technology, the highest level is self-driving cars, trucks, buses and all.
 Using sensors, cameras, and telematics data to detect other cars and conditions around the vehicle, autonomous vehicle technology allows the vehicle to go without an operator.
 Many companies have research and pilot programs happening now but it’s likely still many years off to be a mainstream vehicle.

 Battery voltage is one of the many items that can be tracked by a telematics system.
-By tracking battery voltage, you can better monitor the health of the vehicle.
+By tracking battery voltage, you can better monitor vehicle health.

-The Curve Logging Algorithm is a patented algorithm used by Geotab to help with the large amounts of rich data that must be analyzed.
+The Curve Logging Algorithm is a patented algorithm used by Geotab in processing large amounts of telematics data.
 The algorithm makes calculations to identify unnecessary points of data and discard them, while preserving the most important information.

-With any type of data getting transmitted, there’s always the need for cybersecurity.
+With any type of data getting transmitted, there is always the need for cybersecurity.
 The FBI, NHTSA, and NAFA have all expressed the need for greater awareness and action on cybersecurity with regard to connected vehicles.
-Learn about some best practices for cybersecurity in telematics in this blog post on cybersecurity management.
+Learn about best practices for cybersecurity in telematics in this blog post on cybersecurity management.

 Strong data governance in telematics is essential to protecting the privacy of personal and vehicle data.
-The issue of data privacy is also linked to the current conversation in the transportation industry over who “owns” the data coming from your vehicle.
 Read why every company should be thinking about digital responsibility and data privacy.